-Training courses will be offered in each state and a training webinar has been developed to provide comprehensive training for Wingspan seed collection teams.
-Before becoming a Team Lead or making Wingspan seed collections, it is highly recommended that at least one lead botanist (all team members are welcome) participate in the training course.
+Training courses will be offered and an online training module has been developed to provide comprehensive training for Wingspan seed collection teams.

+Before becoming a Team Lead or making Wingspan seed collections, it is highly recommended that at least one lead botanist (all team members are encouraged) participate in the training course.
 If you are a Team Lead and need to train a collection team, contact the Pollinator Partnership or your State Coordinator for more information.